A woman sits at her table looking at her bills, considering the Orderly Payment of Debts Program with Money Mentors.

 A consumer proposal is a formal, legally binding agreement between a debtor and their creditors to settle the debt.
 It is an option for individuals who owe less than $250,000 in debt (excluding mortgage debt) and who are not able to pay their debts.
 Administered by a Licensed Insolvency Trustee (LIT), they work with you to develop a proposal to your creditors, which is then subject to a vote by the creditors.
 LITs administer consumer proposals and bankruptcies.
 They are for-profit businesses so it is in their best interest to sign people up for a program that they administer.
 You will need to pay fees to file a consumer proposal and fees can vary on a case-by-case basis.
 Consumer proposals are more expensive than other debt relief options such as OPD.

-Which is the best alternative to bankruptcy?
+Which is the Best Alternative to Bankruptcy?

-The answer to this question largely depends on your individual circumstances.
-The best alternative to bankruptcy is unique to each person so the best way to help answer this question is to speak to a non-profit credit counsellor who can give you free, unbiased advice.
-Regardless of what type of debt help you need, our credit counsellors will aim to provide you with advice that is truly tailored to your individual situation and weigh the pros and cons of each debt relief option.
+The main bankruptcy alternatives include debt consolidation loans, debt management programs, consumer proposals and the Orderly Payment of Debts program in Alberta.
+The best alternative to bankruptcy for you depends on your individual circumstances.
+To help you decide on the best debt solution, book a free appointment with a non-profit credit counsellor at Money Mentors.Regardless of what type of debt help you need, our credit counsellors will aim to provide you with advice that is truly tailored to your individual situation and weigh the pros and cons of each debt relief option.

 As a non-profit credit counselling agency managing the OPD program on behalf of the Government of Alberta, our mandate is to provide unbiased advice to all Albertans.
 For that reason, our credit counsellors consider all debt relief options and recommend the best option for our clients whether or not it is the OPD program.
 From refinancing loans and strategies to pay down credit card debt or ways to pay off gambling debt and cut expenses, we are here to help you along your financial journey.